freenas/freenas-docs/userguide/system.rst

 * **Attach Debug:** enabling this option is recommended so an overview of the system hardware, build string, and configuration is automatically generated and included with the ticket.
 Generating and attaching a debug to the ticket can take some time.

-An error occurs if the debug is more than the file size limit of 20 Mib.
+  Debug file attachments are limited to 20 MiB.
+If the debug file is too large to include with the ticket, unset :guilabel:`Attach Debug` and finish creating the ticket as shown below.
+Manually create and download the debug file by going to :menuselection:`System --> Advanced` and clicking :guilabel:`SAVE DEBUG`.
+Open the newly created
+  |bug-tracker-link| ticket in a browser tab and add the debug
+  file to the private document vault.

 * **Subject:** enter a descriptive title for the ticket.
 A good *Subject* makes it easy to find similar reports.